standard-crypto/farcaster-js/README.md

 ## Self Hosting

+Farcaster permits hosting user content at any source addressable by a public URL.

 ### Github

+Github Gists can be configured as publicly addressable and are a decent storage medium to consider as a backup for your content.
+The example below illustrates migrating a user's content from the default storage medium to the user's GitHub account, including appending new Casts to the user's activity stream after the migration.

 First generate a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token)

-An example script for migrating a user's data to a GitHub gist
+An example script for migrating a user's data to a GitHub gist:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./examples/migrateUserDataToGithub.ts) -->
 <!-- The below code snippet is automatically added from ./examples/migrateUserDataToGithub.ts -->